robertbaker13/phase-0-handbook/fetching-changes.md

 ## Using the Command Line
-*For Windows, Linux, and OSX.
-For week 1 and 2, if you are an OS user, you can use the app instructions below.
-Starting in week 3, everyone should use the command line.*
 *(Adapted from [Github](https://help.github.com/articles/syncing-a-fork)).*

 **Note: Syncing your fork only updates your local copy of the repository; it does not update your repository on GitHub.**